lpic2book/src/docs/lpic2.200.1.md

 -   `(no argument given)` - all active sockets of all configured address families will be listed.

--   `--route, -r` - the kernel routing tables kernelrouting tables are shown, output is identical to `route -e` (note: in order to use `route`, elevated privileges might be needed whereas `netstat -r` can be run with user privileges instead).
+-   `--route, -r` - the kernel routing tables are shown, output is identical to `route -e` (note: in order to use `route`, elevated privileges might be needed whereas `netstat -r` can be run with user privileges instead).